joolstorrentecalo/gitlab-foss/doc/user/application_security/sast/index.md

 Advanced vulnerability tracking is available in a subset of the [supported languages](#supported-languages-and-frameworks) and [analyzers](analyzers.md):

-- C, in the Semgrep-based only
+- C, in the Semgrep-based and Flawfinder analyzers
-- C++, in the Semgrep-based only
+- C++, in the Flawfinder analyzer only
-- C#, in the Advanced SAST and Semgrep-based analyzer only
+- C#, in the Semgrep-based analyzer only
-- Go, in the Advanced SAST and Semgrep-based analyzer only
+- Go, in the Semgrep-based analyzer only
-- Java, in the Advanced SAST and Semgrep-based analyzer only
+- Java, in the mobsf, Semgrep-based and SpotBugs analyzers
-- JavaScript, in the Advanced SAST and Semgrep-based analyzer only
+- JavaScript, in the Semgrep-based and NodeJS-Scan analyzers
-- PHP, in the Semgrep-based analyzer only
+- PHP, in the phpcs-security-audit analyzer
-- Python, in the Advanced SAST and Semgrep-based analyzer only
+- Python, in the Semgrep-based analyzer only
-- Ruby, in the Semgrep-based analyzer only
+- Ruby, in the Brakeman-based analyzer

 Support for more languages and analyzers is tracked in [this epic](https://gitlab.com/groups/gitlab-org/-/epics/5144).